Your Linchpin for Improved Role Clarity

 The program is accessed via the Designed to Scale Membership Program, Pro-level and higher.
 It is an online interactive software and it securely integrates into your existing IT environment.

-The Evolving Structure program also acts as the parent database to the Ultimate Leadership Team Process (ULTP) and Cascading Objectives (OKRs), with which it is bundled and which you can use to drive team-based strategic execution at scale.
+The Evolving Structure program also acts as the parent database to the Strategic Execution Team (SET) and Cascading Objectives (OKRs) programs, with which it is bundled and which you can use to drive team-based strategic execution at scale.

 Here’s how the system works in three simple steps.